Contraction centers in families of hyperkahler manifolds: Introduction

 The key property of a minimal curve is that such a curve deforms together with its cohomology class $[C]$.
 More precisely, any small deformation of $M$ on which $[C]$ is still of type $(1,1)$, contains a deformation of $[C]$ (\cite{_AV:MBM_}, Corollary 4.8).
 Taking closures in the universal family over $\Teich_z$ gives a submanifold of $\Teich_z$ of maximal dimension (which does not have to coincide with $\Teich_z$, as it is not Hausdorff) such that every complex structure in this submanifold carries a deformation of $C$; this curve, however, can degenerate to a reducible curve, and one cannot in general say much about the cohomology classes of its components (Markman's example on K3 surfaces is already enlightening, see \cite{Markman-pex}, Example 5.3).

-In \cite{_AV:MBM_}, we have defined and studied the MBM classes: these are classes $z\in H^2(M,\Z)$ such that, up to monodromy and birational equivalence, $z^{\bot}$ contains a wall of the K\"ahler cone\footnote{By convention, a ``wall'' shall always mean a face of maximal dimension, which is equal to $h^{1,1}-1$.}.
+In \cite{_AV:MBM_}, we have defined and studied the MBM classes: these are classes $z\in H^2(M,\Z)$ such that, up to monodromy and birational equivalence, $z^{\bot}$ contains a wall of the K\"ahler cone\footnote{A ``wall'' shall always mean a face of maximal dimension, that is $h^{1,1}-1$.}.
 In other words, $z^{\bot}$ contains a wall of some K\"ahler chamber (see \cite{_Markman:survey_} for the definition of the latter, but it amounts to say that those are monodromy transforms of K\"ahler cones of the birational models of $M$).
-It is clear that the Beauville-Bogomolov square $q(z)$ is then negative; on the other hand, one can characterize MBM classes as negative classes such that some rational multiple $\lambda z$ is represented by a rational curve on a deformation of $M$ (\cite{_AV:MBM_}, Theorem 5.11).
+It is clear that the Beauville-Bogomolov square $q(z)$ is then negative; on the other hand, one can characterize MBM classes as negative classes such that some rational multiple $\lambda z$ is represented by a rational curve on a deformation of $M$ (\cite{_AV:MBM_}, Theorem 5.11, Corollary 5.14; more precisely, on a deformation with Picard group generated by $z$, $\lambda z$ is represented by a rational curve, and on specializations with larger Picard number this rational curve can break up into a reducible one).
 For our purposes, it is convenient to extend the notion of MBM on the rational cohomology (or integral homology) classes in an obvious way.

-We would like to study rational curves whose class is MBM and prove certain deformation invariance statements related to such curves.
-The notion of MBM class is defined up to a rational multiple, whereas by the above discussion we want to restrict to ``minimal'' rational curves.
-The most straightforward definition of minimality, cf. \cite{_AV:MBM_}, is probably ``of minimal degree in the uniruled subvariety covered by its deformations''; then by bend-and-break the curve deforms within $M$ in a family of dimension at most $2n-2$ and one deduces from this as in \cite{_Ran:deformations_} or \cite{_AV:MBM_} that it deforms outside $M$ together with its cohomology class.
-However the uniruled subvariety in question might have several irreducible components.
-To keep track of this we have to consider the minimality with respect to those components, hence \ref{minimal}.

 Note that it is apriori possible (though we don't have any examples) that the same rational curve $C$ is contained in two maximal irreducible uniruled subvarieties $Z_1$ and $Z_2$ of $M$, in such a way that the deformations of $C$ lying in $Z_1$ form a $2n-2$-parameter family whereas those lying in $Z_2$ need more parameters.
 Such a $C$ is, by our definition, not minimal, but its generic deformation in $Z_1$ is.